abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 Refresh-ahead
 ```

-_Cache-aside_ requires a separate expensive operation of storing data from the database to the cache in case of a miss, the application code has to take care of this operation (lazy because it does it later on).
-One advantage of cache-aside over write-through is that only the data that is read is cached saving cache space.
+Standard practice with _Cache-aside_ requires that in case of a miss we should store result to cache and then return response to user, the application code has to take care of this operation.
+Biggest advantage of cache-aside over write-through is that only the data that is read is cached saving cache space, this is why its called "lazy" because cache is populated on demand.

+CDNs are a form of _Read-through_ cache.
+In case of a miss, cache has to take care of reading from database unlike cache-aside where application code does that.

 _Refresh-ahead_ validates frequently/recently accessed cache entries that are about to expire before they are accessed again (_smart prediction_).